 - Running a report that prompts the user to enter information

-- Exporting to a PDF (Portable Document Format)
+- Exporting reports to a PDF (Portable Document Format)

 *Prices subject to change.

 Our instructor-led courses are delivered in virtual classroom format or at our downtown Toronto location at 18 King Street East, Suite 1400, Toronto, Ontario, Canada (some in-person classroom courses may also be delivered at an alternate downtown Toronto location).
 Contact us at email@example.com if you'd like to arrange custom instructor-led virtual classroom or onsite training on a date that's convenient for you.